eCommerce Statistics: How Online Retail Reshapes The World

 (Nasdaq)

-The portion of eCommerce sales made using smartphones and tablets will continue to grow, and overall online sales will rise to 95% from just 18% in 2018.
+The portion of eCommerce sales made using smartphones and tablets will continue to rapidly grow in the next years.

 (Facebook Business)

-About 80% of American citizens are online shoppers.
+About 81% of American citizens are online shoppers in 2024.

 (Pew Research)